 1. Align the notch on the solid-state drive with the tab on the solid-state drive connector.
-2. Insert the solid-state drive at a 45-degree angle into the slot on the system board.
-3. Replace the screw (M2x3.5) to secure the M.2 2280 solid-state drive to the system board.
+2. Insert the solid-state drive at a 45-degree angle into the connector on the system board.
+3. Replace the screw (M2x3.5) to secure the M.2 2280 solid-state drive to the connector on the system board.